Climate Change and the Wolverine

 Idaho has some of the most significant wolverine habitat in the lower 48.
 Wolverines need deep and persistent snowpack for denning and rearing their young.
 Models developed biologists show a wealth of wolverine habitat in Idaho, particularly in the central part of the state.

 Unfortunately, the ability of the habitat to support a viable population of wolverine is declining as climate change decreases the extent, depth, and duration of the snowpack that they depend on to survive.
+In addition, recent studies have found that female wolverines avoid play areas frequented by snowmobiles and backcountry skiers.
+As our snowpack shrinks and winter recreation expands, wolverines are going to have fewer and fewer areas with suitable habitat.

 That’s why ICL and a coalition of other conservation groups petitioned the U.S. Fish and Wildlife Service to list wolverine under the Endangered Species Act.